-Biofuel production from feedstocks grown on wastelands is considered as a means to address concerns about climate change and improve energy security while at the same time provide an additional source of income.
-Establishment of biomass plantations on wastelands is likely to affect local livelihoods and can affect surrounding ecosystems by influencing hydrologic flows and processes such as erosion.
+Abstract: Biofuel production from feedstocks grown on wastelands is considered a means of addressing concerns about climate change and improving energy security while at the same time providing an additional source of income for the land users.
+The establishment of biomass plantations on wastelands is likely to affect local livelihoods and can affect surrounding ecosystems by influencing hydrologic flows and processes such as erosion.
 We present an assessment of Jatropha plantation establishment on wastelands, using the ArcSWAT modeling tool.
 The assessment was made for a wasteland located in the Velchal watershed, Andhra Pradesh, India, which recently was converted to a biofuel plantation with Jatropha.
-The previous land-use, in this case grazing, could continue in the Jatropha plantations.
-Several desirable effects occurred as a result of the land-use conversion: non-productive soil evaporation was reduced as a larger share of the precipitation was channeled to productive plant transpiration and groundwater recharge, and at the same time a more stable (less erosive) runoff resulted in reduced soil erosion and improved downstream water conditions.
+The previous land use, in this case grazing, could continue in the Jatropha plantations.
+Several desirable effects occurred as a result of the land-use conversion: non-productive soil evaporation was reduced as a larger share of the rainfall was channeled to productive plant transpiration and groundwater recharge, and at the same time a more stable (less erosive) runoff resulted in reduced soil erosion and improved downstream water conditions.
 A win-win situation between improved land productivity and soil carbon content was observed for the Jatropha plantations.
-On the other hand, the results indicate that at the sub-basin scale, reductions in runoff generation as a result of largescale conversion of wastelands to Jatropha cropping may pose problems to downstream water users and ecosystems.
-From a livelihoods perspective, Jatropha production was generally positive, creating a complementary source of income to the farmers, thus strengthening the resilience of the local community.
-In the future, the potential gain from Jatropha cropping is expected to become higher as cropping systems improve and growing biofuel markets result in better conditions for biofuel producers.
+On the other hand, the results indicate that at the sub-basin scale, reductions in runoff generation as a result of large-scale conversion of wastelands to Jatropha production was generally positive, creating a complementary source of income to the farmers, thus strengthening the resilience of the local community.
+In the future, the potential gain from Jatropha cropping is expected to increase as cropping systems improve and growing biofuel markets result in better conditions for biofuel producers. © 2011 Society of Chemical Industry and John Wiley & Sons, Ltd n India, rapid urbanization coupled with industrialization and economic growth drives increasing energy demand and substantial import of crude petroleum oil.
+Since the beginning of the 1990s, India's oil imports have increased more than five-fold and have considerable influence on the country's foreign exchange expenditures.
+The Indian economy is expected to continue to grow, resulting in further increase in energy demand and rising oil imports, projected to reach 166 and 622 million tons by 2019 and 2047, respectively.
+This compares to the 110.85 million tons of crude oil that was imported in 2006/2007.